aws-controllers-k8s/community/docs/contents/user-docs/authorization.md

     Set the `$IAM_ROLE` variable above to the ARN of the IAM Role the ACK service controller will run as.

+Some services may need an additional inline policy, specified in `config/iam/additional-policy`, in addition to the managed policy from `recommended-policy-arn`.
+For example, the service controller may require `iam:PassRole` permission in order to pass an execution role which will be assumed by the AWS service.
+With `$IAM_ROLE` still set, run the script at `config/iam/additional-policy` if there is one to create the inline policy.

 [2]: https://docs.aws.amazon.com/IAM/latest/UserGuide/access_policies.html

 ## Cross-account resource management